 - Economic activity.
 AIS data have the potential to describe how much of the economy is dependent on ports and large shipping areas.
 This can show users which ports are the most valuable and what goods may be going in and out of those ports.

 - Model vessel noise.
 Ocean noise maps can be modeled by compiling ship traffic data with previous studies on noise levels.
 By overlaying noise maps with marine mammal density predictions, scientists can study how marine traffic may affect marine mammals.

 - Ship captains must remember to fill in the records, and sometimes one AIS transponder is moved between vessels without the ship name and other information changing.
 Therefore, there is high potential for human error and omission of data within the data set.

 - AIS data are time-consuming and complex to process into a usable format.
 The AIS Vessel Tracks and AIS Vessel Transit Counter tools help speed up processing time.

 - Broadcasting AIS is only required for larger passenger, tug, container, and tanker vessels while recreational, fishing, and military boats are not usually tracked (see AIS requirements).
 AIS data only account for 50-60% of vessel traffic.

 - Rules and regulations about carriage requirements have evolved over time.
 Therefore, users must be careful in studying trends, since the data depend on AIS requirements and when vessels were first required to use AIS.

-> - MarineCadastre.gov provides AIS data as points, tracklines, and density grids in hopes of catering to a wider range of user needs.
+- MarineCadastre.gov provides AIS data as points, tracklines, and transit count grids in hopes of catering to a wider range of user needs.
 MarineCadastre.gov does not distribute the raw AIS data it receives from the U.S. Coast Guard.
 State and federal agencies, and contractors directly working for those agencies, may request AIS data in various formats from the U.S. Coast Guard.
-Furthermore, MarineCadastre.gov does not collect or provide access to real-time AIS data.
+Furthermore, MarineCadastre.gov does not collect or provide access to real-time or satellite AIS data.